pawandeepthind/mulesoft-sandbox/README.md

       1. Is used to load inventory in storeitemqty table.
       2. Is used to load store in store table.

-# Steps to setup the application demo
+# Steps to setup the application

 1. Here are some of the pre-requisite (Note: It is tested on Mac OS X for now)
   * Install latest virtual Box (5.2.12-122591 - VirtualBox-5.2.12-122591-OSX.dmg)